halbux/sparselizard-users/README.md

 The contributions are provided 'as is' without any legal guarantee.
 The examples might have been cross-checked by the community but there is NO GUARANTEE that anyone else than the author has checked it.

-Please check the license with each contributor.
+Check the license with each contributor.